 Please explain any rules which are specifically applicable to the evaluation of bids.

-Tenders are evaluated strictly on the basis of the award criteria determined in the tender documents, which shall be objective and sufficiently precise.
-Award criteria shall be considered to be linked to the subject matter of the contract where they relate to the works, supplies or services to be provided under that contract, and shall not have the effect of conferring an unrestricted freedom of choice on the authority.
-Importantly, authorities shall specify in the documentation the relative weighting given to each of the criteria in order to determine the most economically advantageous tender.
+Tenders are evaluated strictly based on the award criteria set out in the tender documents, which must be objective and sufficiently precise.
+The award criteria are considered to be related to the subject matter of the contract when they pertain to the works, supplies, or services to be provided under that contract.
+These criteria should not grant the authority unrestricted freedom of choice.
+It is important that authorities specify the relative weighting of each criterion in the documentation to determine the most economically advantageous tender.

 -